TR7088 - Work Placement (2018/19)

 This is a core module offered to FT and 2nd-year PT students.
-It offers and introduction to real-life translation situations in the settings of a translation service provider.
+It offers and introduction to real-life translation situations in the settings of a translation service provider (TSP).
 Students may take their placement in the UK or abroad where the university has a wide range of contacts.

-Students will attend a number of workshops to introduce the placement criteria and facilitate the placement process.
-Those workshops range from CV writing, interview skills, project managements, communication and business skills.
+Students will attend a number of professional talks and seminars to introduce the placement criteria and facilitate the placement process.
+These seminars range from CV writing, interview skills, project management, communication and business skills.

-The portfolio will contain a description of the TSP (500 to 700 words giving an account of the organisation of the TSP, the work carried out, the equipment available to do the work and other issues relating to the Code of Practice for Translators and TSP management); a learning journal evaluating the work placement where students need to reflect on the experience by recording daily routines and analysing various placement scenarios by providing evidence and specific examples (2500 to 3000 words presenting the experience gained, an analysis of the skills developed, an evaluation of the impact of the theory learnt on actual practice, and a statement of priorities for Continuing Professional Development); and evidence of work carried out (weekly logs and sample of documents reflecting the type of work done)..
+The portfolio will contain a description of the TSP (500 to 700 words giving an account of the organisation of the TSP, the work carried out, the equipment available to do the work and other issues relating to the Code of Practice for Translators and TSP management).
+It will also contain a learning journal evaluating the work placement in which students need to reflect on the experience by recording daily routines and analysing various placement scenarios by providing evidence and specific examples (2500 to 3000 words presenting the experience gained, an analysis of the skills developed, an evaluation of the impact of the theory learnt on actual practice, and a statement of priorities for Continuing Professional Development); and evidence of work carried out ( logs and sample of documents reflecting the type of work done).
 This portfolio is formally marked and constitutes a necessary requirement for completing the module.
 All students should produce it, including those students who already have professional experience and are exempted from a placement.
 In addition, the mentor will submit a short report with an overall assessment / evaluation of the student's performance.
 LO1,LO2,LO3,LO4,LO5

 Students will be encouraged throughout the module to actively engage with the module by attending the placement workshops and talks given by professionals in the industry.

-- understand current working culture, principles of professional practice and be able to make an evaluative judgement on the TSP for which they have worked;
+1. Understand current working culture, principles of professional practice and be able to make an evaluative judgement on the TSP for which they have worked.

-- have performed a range of tasks such as translating, proof reading, collecting data, post-editing, or revising in the context of the translation market and be able to operate effectively as a (junior) translator / terminologist;
+2. Have performed a range of tasks such as translating, proof reading, collecting data, post-editing, or revising in the context of the translation market and be able to operate effectively as a (junior) translator / terminologist/project manager.

-- be able to identify strategies for establishing and maintaining effective working relationships and work in accordance with the Code of Conduct for Translators;
+3. Be able to identify strategies for establishing and maintaining effective working relationships and work in accordance with the Code of Conduct for Translators.

-- be able to reflect on knowledge and performance, seek and use feedback, and identify career development needs;
+4. Be able to reflect on knowledge and performance, seek and use feedback, and identify career development needs.

 The assessment will have a component – the placement portfolio.
 It will contain a description of the TSP, a learning journal and evidence of work carried out.